jyotisingh007/Red-Velvet-Cake/recipe.md

 # Step 5
 To Make Icing: Cook 5 tablespoons flour and milk over low heat till thick, stirring constantly.
 Let cool completely!
 While mixture is cooling, beat 1 cup sugar, butter, and 1 teaspoon vanilla until light and fluffy.
 Add cooled flour mixture and beat until frosting is a good spreading consistency.
 Frost cake layers when completely cool.

+# Step 6

+This will be the end of the recipe.